iNecas/fsharp-sqlite/README.md

 - defining and running DB in F# using [fluentmigrator](https://github.com/fluentmigrator/fluentmigrator)
-- setup of [SqlProvider](https://fsprojects.github.io/SQLProvider/) with SQLite (involving copying the files to right place and custom build for additional hotfix)
+- setup of [SqlProvider](https://fsprojects.github.io/SQLProvider/) with SQLite (involving copying the files to right place and custom build for additional hotfix for [a bug](https://github.com/fsprojects/SQLProvider/pull/618).
+)
 - using SqlProvider to work with the data
 - running on top of dotnet core v3.0 using Linux containers